INFO-698-InfoSci-Capstone/pose-estimation-dl/analysis/docs/jetstream_instance_creation.md

 ### DeepLabCut desktop shortcut

 1. Download the DeepLabCut icon from https://deeplabcut.github.io/DeepLabCut/docs/installation.html
-    - Open the side menu on the left and download the image
+    1. Open the side menu on the left and download the image
-    - Save the image as deeplabcutIcon.png
+    2. Save the image as deeplabcutIcon.png
+    3. Move the image file to `/usr/local/shortcut-files`

+    ```
+    sudo mv /home/exouser/Downloads/deeplabcutIcon.png /usr/local/shortcut-files
+    ```

 2. Create a launch_deeplabcut.sh file